preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/app-posts/index.rst.txt

 General
 **********
-These settings are available under General (image from Omnia 6.12):
+These settings are available under General:

 .. image:: posts-block-general-612.png